 Results of these tests determine stage (extent of spread) of disease.
 The International Neuroblastoma Staging System (INSS) requires the results of surgery to determine stage.
 The International Neuroblastoma Risk Group Staging System (INRGSS) uses imaging-defined risk factors rather than surgery to stage neuroblastoma.

 Neuroblastoma also has a unique stage called 4S (per INSS) or MS (per INGRSS) that often regresses spontaneously without treatment.
-This stage includes children < age 12 mo (4S) or 18 mo (MS) who have a localized primary tumor that has dissemination limited to skin, liver, and/or bone marrow.
+This stage includes children < age 12 months (4S) or 18 months (MS) who have a localized primary tumor that has dissemination limited to skin, liver, and/or bone marrow.
 Marrow involvement should be minimal and limited to < 10% of the total nucleated cells and cannot involve the cortex of the bone.

 At diagnosis, attempts should be made to obtain adequate tumor tissue to analyze for DNA index (the ratio of the amount of DNA in a tumor cell to the amount in a normal cell; the DNA index is thus a quantitative measure of chromosome content) and amplification of the MYCN oncogene.